aadittambe/first-django-app/README.md

 # First Django App

-Learning to cool things with Django!
+Learning to do cool things with Django!